T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: FUTURE WORK

 Although SEANavBench is a high-fidelity environment, we do note that further effort in improving its realism could be useful.
 Realism could be enhanced not just by increasing the 3D-modeling asset and animation qualities, but also by further improving alignment between the reproduced scenery and the original locations.
-In particular, since we believe that performing Sim2Real transfer experiments on our tasks would be an interesting future direction, the resulting Sim2Real gap might be improved by increasing T2FPV quality.

-Furthermore, we believe that significantly better results could be achieved by using models which leverage first-person view more explicitly, such as by incorporating image features, e.g. ResNet embeddings\cite{resnet50}.
-It could also be a fruitful direction to evaluate models which are trained directly on \texttt{FPV-GT} or \texttt{FPV-Det}, rather than our transfer setting.
+Additionally, for associating D\&T tracks with their corresponding GT tracks, we relied on Hungarian matching on our tracking output directly.
+This decreased the number of correctly matched trajectories, due to identity association errors of detections.
+Incorporating affinity-based techniques from \cite{weng2022whose} or performing the full re-tracking algorithm from \cite{retrack} could be a promising way to even further reduce FPV errors.